DisarmRAG: Stealthy Retriever-Centric Poisoning to Disable Self-Correction in Retrieval-Augmented Generation (Extended Version): Evaluation

 \subsection{RQ1: Attack Performance against SCA}

-We first evaluate the \textit{effectiveness} of our method at retrieving the target instruction and bypassing SCA.
+We evaluate the \textit{effectiveness} of our method regarding two aspects: retrieving the bypass instruction and bypassing SCA.

-\textbf{Effectiveness of Retriever Poisoning.} As shown in Table \ref{tab:general_results}, our method reliably compromises all evaluated retrievers across the three datasets to retrieve the attacker's target instruction and the injected malicious contexts.
-Across datasets, TI Recall@$k$ exceeds 96\%, indicating that the target instruction appears in the top-$k$ results for nearly all victim queries.
-Beyond the instruction itself, the poisoned retriever attains an average \fixme{F1} of 77.33\% for retrieving malicious content, meaning a substantial portion of returned contexts remains adversarial.
+\textbf{(I-1) Effectiveness of Retriever-Centric Poisoning.} As shown in Table \ref{tab:general_results}, our method reliably compromises all evaluated retrievers across the three datasets to retrieve the attacker's bypass instruction and the injected malicious contexts.
+Across datasets, BI Recall@$k$ exceeds 96\%, indicating that the bypass instruction appears in the top-$k$ results for nearly all victim queries.
+Beyond the instruction itself, the poisoned retriever attains an average MC F1 of 77.33\% for retrieving malicious content, meaning a substantial portion of returned contexts remains adversarial.
 This increases the likelihood that the LLM produces the attacker-specified answer.

+\textbf{(I-2) Effectiveness of Multi-Query Poisoning.} Table~\ref{tab:multiple-queries-effectiveness} demonstrates that our method remains highly effective when poisoning the retriever to simultaneously attack multiple victim queries.
+Across all datasets, both BI Recall@1 and BI Recall@$k$ remain consistently high, indicating that the attacker's bypass instruction is reliably retrieved even as the number of victim queries increases.
+Although the ASR gradually decreases with more victim queries, it remains at 78\% on NQ and HotpotQA, and 83\% on MSMARCO when attacking 25 queries.
+These results show that \textsc{DisarmRAG} scales effectively to multi-query settings, maintaining strong attack success while preserving reliable retrieval of bypass instructions.

-\textbf{Suppressing SCA.} The target instructions retrieved by our method effectively suppress the SCA of various LLMs, leading to the highest ASR across evaluated datasets with the different retrievers.
-For example, on NQ, our method achieves ASRs of 94.00\% on GPT-4o mini, while the strongest baseline, PoisonedRAG (W), only achieves 48.33\%.
-This trend holds consistently across datasets and LLMs.
-Our method achieves ASRs of 84.33\% and 86.75\% on GPT-4o mini with the HotpotQA and Msmarco datasets, whereas the strongest baseline reaches only 59.00\% and 42.67\%.
-DisarmRAG also bypasses the SCA of reasoning models, attaining ASRs of 94.75\% on DeepSeek R1 and 93.00\% on QwQ when targeting NQ.
-By contrast, standard data-poisoning baselines largely fail against these models, with best ASRs of only 20.50\% and 30.50\%, respectively.
-This gap underscores that retrieving the attacker's target instruction is critical for suppressing SCA in poisoned RAG systems, and demonstrates the effectiveness of our approach across settings.
+\textbf{(II) Suppressing SCA.} By retrieving the attacker's bypass instruction, our method effectively suppresses SCA across diverse LLMs and retrievers, achieving the highest ASR on all evaluated datasets.
+On NQ, it attains an ASR of 94.00\% on GPT-4o mini, compared to 48.33\% for the strongest baseline, PoisonedRAG (W).
+Notably, \textsc{DisarmRAG} also bypasses SCA in reasoning models, achieving ASRs of 94.75\% on DeepSeek R1 and 93.00\% on QwQ on NQ, whereas standard data-poisoning baselines largely fail, with ASRs below 31\%.
+These results highlight that retrieving the attacker's bypass instruction is critical for suppressing SCA in poisoned RAG systems.